Is a Correction Looming Ahead for Annaly Capital Management Inc. (NLY)

 BofA Securities, on the other hand, stated in their research note that they expect to see NLY reach a price target of $7.25, previously predicting the price at $8.75.
 The rating they have provided for NLY stocks is “Neutral” according to the report published on February 14th, 2022.

-During the last 5 trading sessions, NLY fell by -12.56%, which changed the moving average for the period of 200-days by -34.59% in comparison to the 20-day moving average, which settled at $6.36.
-In addition, Annaly Capital Management Inc. saw -26.98% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, NLY rose by +15.51%, which changed the moving average for the period of 200-days by -25.70% in comparison to the 20-day moving average, which settled at $6.30.
+In addition, Annaly Capital Management Inc. saw -19.05% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading